alloba/book-of-hours-notes/skills-and-languages/Coil & Chasm.md

 ## Description
 Coil & Chasm

-Worms, Seven-Coils, dangerous places; how earthquakes are bound and why they are released.
+Worms, [[Seven-Coils]], dangerous places; how earthquakes are bound and why they are released.
 ## Tree of Wisdom Entries